wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Tripps_** : Good morning, isn't this wonderful?
 You're very lucky, they're incredibly rare.

 **_Gideon_** : What are?
 Who are you?
 What's going on?
-Freddie... what's this geezer doin' on my land?
+What's this geezer doin' on my land?

-**_Freddie_** : Oh, he's the bird expert sir, it's all part of the planning application, you have to have a bird inspection, isn't that right Mr O'Really
+**_Mrs Buttermuffin_** : Oh, he's the bird expert sir, it's all part of the planning application, you have to have a bird inspection, isn't that right Mr O'Really

-**_Chris O'Really_** : Oh, yes, that's, probably necessary, yes, very difficult for us to grant permission without a, "bird inspection", I suppose.
+**_Chris O'Really_** : Oh, erm, yes, that's probably necessary, yes.
+Very difficult for us to grant permission without a, errr, "bird inspection".
 Just a formality, I'm sure there's no need for you to worry...

 **_Tripps_** : Well that's just it.
 You see I've found an extremely rare breed of birds which are nesting on the site.
 Extremely rare, especially around here.